1. Enroll in Medicare drug coverage when you're first eligible.

 If you don’t tell your Medicare plan about your previous creditable prescription drug coverage, you may have to pay a penalty for as long as you have Medicare drug coverage.

 The cost of the late enrollment penalty depends on how long you didn’t have creditable prescription drug coverage.
-Currently, the late enrollment penalty is calculated by multiplying 1% of the “national base beneficiary premium” ($32.74 in 2023) by the number of full, uncovered months that you were eligible but didn’t enroll in Medicare drug coverage and went without other creditable prescription drug coverage.
+Currently, the late enrollment penalty is calculated by multiplying 1% of the “national base beneficiary premium” ($32.74 in 2023) ($34.70 in 2024) by the number of full, uncovered months that you were eligible but didn’t enroll in Medicare drug coverage and went without other creditable prescription drug coverage.
 The final amount is rounded to the nearest $.10 and added to your monthly premium.
 Since the “national base beneficiary premium” may increase each year, the penalty amount may also increase each year.
 After you enroll in Medicare drug coverage, the plan will tell you if you owe a penalty and what your premium will be.